There are lots of different ways to embellish your knitting projects even after the knitting is done if you decide they need a little extra something.

 If you're working on a knitting project where the back is not going to be visible, you can work multiple French knots in different locations with the same strand of yarn, just make sure you leave some slack in the yarn between the stitches so it doesn't bunch up your knitting.

-If you'd like to see a more detailed diagram of how a French knot works, check out the stitch tutorial at About Embroidery.
-And if you're one of those people who doesn't like making French knots, check out the alternatives at About Cross Stitch.
+If you'd like to see a more detailed diagram of how a French knot works, check out the embroidery stitch tutorial.
+And if you're one of those people who doesn't like making French knots, you can always use alternative embellishments.